 At a very general level, the focal areas of data science research at the University of Helsinki are

 - Machine learning and data mining.
-E.g., what are efficient and effective computational models and algorithms for various data analysis tasks?
+For example, what are efficient and effective computational models and algorithms for various data analysis tasks?

 - Distributed computation and computational infrastructures.
-E.g., how to design and implement scalable computational architectures for data science?
+For example, how to design and implement scalable computational architectures for data science?

 - Statistical modelling and analysis.
-E.g., how to model complex phenomena and carry out statistical inference using those models?
+For example, how to model complex phenomena and carry out statistical inference using those models?

 Studies in the programme are tightly connected to research carried out in the participating departments and institutes.
 All the teachers in the program conduct active research in various areas of data science and courses in the programme are largely based on current research trends and topics.